We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Hybrid Working

-Originally chalked for release in late June ’22, the plan was to roll out a more granular RSVP response in Outlook that allowed invitees to indicate how they planned to attend a meeting:
+In this article we’re taking a look at the Hybrid RSVP response in Outlook that allows invitees to indicate how they plan to attend a meeting:

 TL;DR?